-lack lack Please detach along perforated line and mail in the envelope provided. lack lack
+lacksquare Please detach along perforated line and mail in the envelope provided. lacksquare name by authorized person.

-THE I BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR A LL NOMINEES" ON PROPOSAL 1, AND "FOR" ON PROPOSAL 2.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELO PE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL EXCEPT (See instructions below) NOMINEES: O Eric A. Rose, M.D.
-O James J. Antal 2.
-To ratify the selection of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA Technologies, Inc. for the fiscal year ending December 31, 2013.
+AL 1, AND "FOR" ON PROPOSALS 2 R VOTE IN BLUE OR BLACK INK AS × 1.
+Election of directors: 2.
+Advisory vote on exe ecutive compensation FOR AGAINST ABSTAIN FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) To withhold authority to vote for a O Thomas E. Constance O Jeffrey B. Kindler O Joseph W. Marshall, III O Paul G. Savas O Bruce Slovin O Andrew Stern FOR ALL EXCEPT" and fill 3.
+To ratify the selection of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA Technologies, Inc. for the fiscal year ending December 31, 2014.
 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
 IT MAY BE REVOKED PRIOR TO ITS EXERCISE.
 RECEIPT OF NOTICE OF THE ANNUAL MEETING AND PROXY STATEMENT IS HEREBY ACKNOWLEDGED, AND THE TERMS OF THE NOTICE AND PROXY STATEMENT ARE HEREBY INCORPORATED BY REFERENCE INTO THIS PROXY.
 THE UNDERSIGNED HEREBY REVOKES ALL PROXIES HERETOFORE GIVEN FOR SAID MEETING AND ANY AND ALL ADJOURNMENTS, POSTPONEMENTS AND CONTINUATIONS THEREOF.
-PLEASE VOTE, DATE, SIGN AND PROMPTLY RETURN THIS PROXY IN THE ENCLOSED RETURN ENVELOPE WHICH IS POSTAGE PREPAID IF MAILED IN THE UNITED STATES.
-To withhold authority to vote for a ny individual nominee(s), mark "FOR ALL EXCEPT" and fill in n e e e e e e e e e e e e e e e e e e e the circle next to each nominee you v vish to withhold, as shown here: unt, please check the box at right and indicate your new Please note that changes to the registered name(s) on the is method.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as y our name or names appear on this Proxy.
-When shares are held join such.
-If the signer is a corporation, please sign full corporate name to tly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership
+PLEASE VOTE, DATE, SIGN AND PROMPTLY RETURN THIS PROXY IN THE ENCLOSED RETURN ENVELOPE WHICH IS POSTAGE PREPAID IF MAILED IN THE the circle next to each nominee you v wish to withhold, as shown here: • UNITED STATES.
+To change the address on your acco address in the address space above. account may not be submitted via th Please note that changes to the Signature of Stockholder Date: Signature of Stockholder Date: When signing as executor, administrator, att